 As our inaugural project, we advocate for the creation of an inclusive “big-tent” Canadian progressive party through the unification of the New Democratic, Liberal, and Green parties.

-Now, in the beginning of 2015, it seems that these three political parties and their leaders (Thomas Mulcair, Justin Trudeau, and Elizabeth May) prefer to continue to fight amongst themselves to win the centre-left vote.
-This is surely to the great pleasure of Stephen Harper and his Conservatives!
+Now, in the fall of 2016, it seems that these three political parties and their leaders (Thomas Mulcair, Justin Trudeau, and Elizabeth May) prefer to continue to fight amongst themselves to win the centre-left vote.
+This is surely to the delight of the Conservative Party!

 The idea of progressive unification isn’t new.
 See the Prominent Support page to see which high-level politicians have voiced their support for unification in the past few years, notably Jean Chrétien, Liberal Prime Minister from 1993 to 2003.

 Several well-known columnists and experts have argued in favour of unification.
 As well, in September 2012, journalist Paul Adams published a book on the topic, titled Power Trap.
 Our Articles section features links to these compelling articles.

 The division of the progressive vote is a serious problem since it often leads to the election of many Conservative MPs without the support of the majority of their constituents.
 On the Unification page, we show how 57 NDP or Liberal candidates were defeated in the 2011 federal election due to this division.

 We suggest to Mr. Mulcair, Mr. Trudeau, and Ms. May—as well as their MPs and candidates—to rein in their disdain for each other.
 Their bickering doesn’t serve their constituents, and in doing so, they only stoop to the level of the Conservatives and their tactics.
 On our Cooperation page, we discuss our ideas for inter-party cooperation.

 On the Vision page, we lay out our vision for a progressive natural governing party that would represent the beliefs of a clear majority of Canadians.
 We contrast this with electoral reform, which we don’t believe is a long-term solution.
 Canadians are facing serious problems, such as climate change, that require a sincere and lasting collaboration.